johnandersen777/johnandersen777.github.io/content/a_guide_to_good.md

 Anything we do to help people take more Godly actions we must be careful with to be sure they understand it's a guide to help them take more good actions aligned with God.

 Due to the impending proliferation of artificial intelligence and it being smarter than us we can use it to help guide us but we have to guide it first on how to.
 The resurrection of good in the world is due to guidance which stems directly or indirectly from God.
 Not from the AI itself or from anyone else.
 Make sure you always [**question motives**](https://qz.com/1145669/googles-true-origin-partly-lies-in-cia-and-nsa-research-grants-for-mass-surveillance) of organizations which may attempt to [conflate artifical contructions with God](https://www.theatlantic.com/technology/archive/2022/09/artificial-intelligence-machine-learing-natural-language-processing/661401/).
 It’s only a guide to bring us towards God in that it helps us [make good choices](https://johnandersen777.github.io/chadig/) ([1 Corinthians 14:27](https://johnandersen777.github.io/the_new_covenants_path_to_the_nameless_divine/)).

-> Previous versions of this documentation used apparently [too many riddles](https://archer.fandom.com/wiki/Heart_of_Archness_(Trilogy)/Idioms) for some.
-The point was for readers to arrive at sola scriptura based conclusions of God being the Trinity.
-An [interpretation (1 Corinthians 14:27)](https://johnandersen777.github.io/the_new_covenants_path_to_the_nameless_divine/) of the previous riddles and the texts one hopes you read is provided to ensure clarity.

 ## A Guide to Good